When it comes to banking, Canadians have more options than ever. Why then are so many of us still paying bank fees?

 Simplii offers 0.05% interest all the way up 0.50% interest depending on the balance you keep in your chequing account.
 With no fees, no minimums, and unlimited Interac eTransfers, they’re one of the strongest contenders on the list.

 I opened my first account with EQ Bank 2 years ago, and I’m still sad I waited so long!
 They’re my favorite high-interest account for regular banking and short-term savings.

 However, EQ Bank might not be a fit for everyone.
 The EQ Bank Savings Plus Account is a savings account that functions like a chequing account.
 While you can set up direct deposit, bill transfers, and send Unlimited Interac® eTransfers, you won’t get a debit card to use for day-to-day purchases.

-I would still argue the limitations are worth the 2.30% everyday interest rate* EQ Bank Savings Plus Account offers on your money, but it will take some planning to work with.
+I would still argue the limitations are worth the super high interest rate the EQ Bank Savings Plus Account offers on your money, but it will take some planning to work with.
 I primarily use my EQ Bank Savings Plus Account for things like rent and regular bill payments.
 It’s also where I store my Emergency Fund.
 However, for everything else, I have to use another financial tool.